This is the most in-depth AdvertSuite review you’ll find anywhere online.

 So you’ll have a swipe-file, without the work and time it usually takes to build one.

-I realise that is an assumption - but I feel there is some truth in it.
+I realise that is a risky assumption – but I feel there is at least some truth in it.

 AdvertSuite will give you ad inspiration when you need it, without putting in the work to maintain a swipe-file.
-It allows you to search for ads using a plethora of options and then sort these by engagement metrics.
+It allows you to search for ads using a plethora of options and then sort these ads by engagement metrics.
+It offers a lot of search options and filters that are unavailable inside Facebook’s Ad Library.

 I said plethora of options, so let’s go over all the features in detail in the next section of this AdvertSuite review article.

-On the AdvertSuite sales page it says there are currently more than 40 million Facebook ads in their database.
+On the AdvertSuite sales page it says there are currently more than 80 million Facebook ads in their database.
 From over 20 countries.
-And 10K daily new ads are added to the platform.
+And they keep adding new ads regularly.

 First thing I noticed when I logged-in to the tool, looking for my own country, is that you can select any country in the world.
 I haven’t tested it for every country, but I’ve never selected a country for which the tool didn’t return ads.